alan-turing-institute/data-safe-haven/docs/deploy_sre_instructions.md

         "stateCountyRegion": "Location",
         "countryCode": "e.g. GB"
     },
-    "location": "The Azure location in which the management environment VMs are deployed", "ipPrefix": "The three octet IP address prefix for the Class A range used by the management environment.
-Use 10.0.0 for this unless you have a good reason to use another prefix."
+    "location": "The Azure location in which the management environment VMs are deployed" }
-}
 ```

-> :warning: The `netbiosName` field must have a maximum length of 15 characters.
+> :warning: The `shmId` field must have a maximum of 7 characters.

 ### :green_apple: SRE configuration properties